-To remove and replace computer components, use the procedures described in this section.
+To remove and replace computer components, use these procedures.

-NOTE: HP continually improves and changes product parts.
+- NOTE: Details about your computer, including model, serial number, product key, and length of warranty, are on the service tag at the bottom of your computer. - NOTE: HP continually improves and changes product parts.
 For complete and current information about supported parts for your computer, go to https://partsurfer.hp.com/partsurfer/, select your country or region, and then follow the on-screen instructions.